-What is SSD on a computer?
+What is an SSD on a computer?

 A Solid State Drive (or SSD), is a type of PC storage without mechanical components.
-It belongs to a new generation of storage devices and substitutes your traditional mechanical Hard Disk Drive (HDD).
+It belongs to a new generation of storage devices and substitutes for your traditional mechanical Hard Disk Drive (HDD).

 Like smartphones, tablets, thumb drives and memory cards, SSDs rely on semiconductor memory that stores data on flash memory chips.

 It uses nothing but integrated circuits, no spinning disks of any kind or other moving parts.
 As a result, it’s able to read and write data much faster than a mechanical hard drive and it’s also more reliable, shock-proof, and silent.